Please attempt to troubleshoot on your own, before contacting DFH. Thank you.

 OR Your computer may have some kind of block in your settings that disallows downloads from the internet.
 You may need to temporarily disable that until you’ve downloaded the videos.
 You may want technical help with that from a computer savvy friend.

 What if I get an error message that says download interrupted?
 That means that for even a millisecond your internet connection may have been lost.
 If this happens, it will stop the download process.
-If you live out in the country and have a slow internet connection, or there is a major storm, or there is not a good connection, this may occur and it is recommended that you just purchase the hard disc instead.
+If you live out in the country and have a slow internet connection, or there is a major storm, or there is not a good connection, this may occur.
+Simply try to download again when there is no storm or when the internet is not as busy or when you have a good connection.

 My default browser is Firefox.
 Will that work?
 All the DVD's were created in an Apple computer, which seems to be Safari browser friendly.
 If your downloading is really slow using Firefox, you may want to try using Safari.